Legal & Policies

 When Private AI mode is disabled, all analyses and conversations with OptiBot are processed by the Mistral AI engine:

-• The table selected by the user is converted into text and sent via the secure backend server of Thomas LEQUEUX Consulting to Mistral AI's API.
+• The table selected by the user is converted into text and sent through Thomas LEQUEUX Consulting's secure backend server to the Mistral AI API.

 • The backend server does not retain or log the content of requests or responses.

-• The data sent to Mistral AI is limited to the content of the selected table, in a voluntary and explicit action by the user.
+• The data sent to Mistral AI is limited to the content of the table selected by the user, through a voluntary and explicit action by the user.

 • By default, data is hosted in the European Union.

-• Thomas LEQUEUX Consulting uses Mistral AI's Scale plan.
-On this plan, user data (inputs and outputs) is not used for training Mistral AI's artificial intelligence models.
-No user action is required to benefit from this protection.
+• Thomas LEQUEUX Consulting uses the Mistral AI Scale plan.
+Under this plan, user data inputs and outputs is not used to train Mistral AI's artificial intelligence models.
+No action by the user is required to benefit from this protection.

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.

-• Processing by Mistral AI is subject to their Data Processing Addendum (DPA), available at legal.mistral.ai.
+• Processing by Mistral AI is governed by their Data Processing Addendum DPA, available at legal.mistral.ai.

-• The Zero Data Retention (ZDR) option is available upon request from Mistral AI, allowing for the deletion of any retention of inputs and outputs beyond the request processing time.
+• The Zero Data Retention ZDR option is available upon request from Mistral AI, allowing any retention of inputs and outputs beyond the time required to process the request to be removed.

 When the user enables Private AI mode, all analyses and conversations with OptiBot are processed by the OptIA Online engine:

-• The selected table is converted into text and sent via the secure backend server of Thomas LEQUEUX Consulting to a private GPU container, operated exclusively by Thomas LEQUEUX Consulting.
+• The selected table is converted into text and sent through Thomas LEQUEUX Consulting's secure backend server to a private GPU container operated exclusively by Thomas LEQUEUX Consulting.

-• The artificial intelligence model (Qwen 2.5 72B) is executed in this private container; no third-party AI provider is involved in the processing.
+• The artificial intelligence model Qwen 2.5 72B runs in this private container; no third-party AI provider is involved in the processing.

-• The GPU container is hosted by the Modal platform (Modal Labs, Inc.), certified SOC 2 Type II and HIPAA-compliant.
+• The GPU container is hosted by the Modal platform Modal Labs, Inc., which is SOC 2 Type II certified and HIPAA compatible.

-• The backend server (Render) does not retain or log the content of requests or AI responses.
+• The backend server Render does not retain or log the content of requests or responses.

-• The GPU container does not retain any user data on disk: the model runs entirely in GPU RAM, and data is purged at the end of processing.
+• The GPU container does not retain any user data on disk: the model runs entirely in GPU RAM and the data is purged as soon as processing is complete.

-• The GPU container automatically shuts down after a period of inactivity (scale-to-zero), reducing the exposure surface.
+• The GPU container automatically shuts down after a period of inactivity scale-to-zero, thereby reducing the exposure surface.

-• Modal contractually commits to never accessing, reading, or using the source code, function inputs and outputs, or any data stored in its clients' images and volumes (documented least-privilege policy).
+• Modal contractually undertakes never to access, read or use the source code, function inputs and outputs, or any data stored in its customers' images and volumes documented least-privilege policy.

 • Modal deletes all function inputs and outputs as soon as the results have been retrieved by the client.

-• Containers are isolated by gVisor technology (sandboxing developed by Google and used in Google Cloud Run), ensuring reinforced isolation between workloads.
+• Containers are isolated using gVisor technology sandboxing developed by Google and used in Google Cloud Run, ensuring enhanced isolation between workloads.

-• The client (Thomas LEQUEUX Consulting) retains full ownership rights over their data.
-Modal can only use aggregated and de-identified data for internal purposes.
+• The client Thomas LEQUEUX Consulting retains full ownership rights over its data.
+Modal may only use aggregated and de-identified data for internal purposes.

-• Modal is certified SOC 2 Type II, attesting to the implementation and effective maintenance of security controls over an extended period, and offers the signing of Business Associate Agreements (BAA) for health data (HIPAA compliance).
+• Modal is SOC 2 Type II certified, demonstrating the implementation and effective maintenance of security controls over an extended period, and offers Business Associate Agreements BAA for health data HIPAA compliance.

-Confidentiality level: High.
-Data remains within the infrastructure controlled exclusively by Thomas LEQUEUX Consulting and is never transmitted to a third-party AI provider.
-Thomas LEQUEUX Consulting commits to never accessing, reading, copying, exploiting, or commercializing user data processed by this engine.
-No request or response content is recorded, logged, or retained, either on the backend server or on the GPU container.
-Processing is done entirely in RAM, and data is purged at the end of each request.
-The host Modal contractually commits to never accessing its clients' function inputs and outputs and to deleting them after retrieval.
-Containers are isolated by gVisor, all communications are encrypted in TLS 1.3, and the platform is SOC 2 Type II certified.
+Privacy level: High.
+Data remains within infrastructure controlled exclusively by Thomas LEQUEUX Consulting and is never transmitted to a third-party AI provider.
+Thomas LEQUEUX Consulting undertakes never to access, read, copy, exploit or commercialize user data processed by this engine.
+No request or response content is recorded, logged or retained, either on the backend server or on the GPU container.
+Processing is performed entirely in RAM and data is purged at the end of each request.

 When the user selects the OptIA Offline engine: